The Journey from Judo Championships to MMA Gold - An Interview with Christope Van Dijck

 I like to take some BCAA with some Creatine for training.
 It helps your body to recover well for all the training to come.

 I like to take Glucosamine and omega 3 as well.
 These supplements I take for my joints.
 My joints have experienced 22 years of high-level force, they are starting to feel old.
 I need

-some help in that regards.
+some help in that regard.

-Before a hard training session, I use a really good pre workout coffee, created by my sponsor Team Envisage MMA.
+Before a hard training session, I use a really good pre-workout coffee, created by my sponsor Team Envisage MMA.
 It’s 100% natural and it’s enriched with B vitamins, Beta Alanine, MCTs and creatine.
-What I love most about this product is that it gives me sustained energy, without the crash that I get from other pre workout supplements.
+What I love most about this product is that it gives me sustained energy, without the crash that I get from other pre-workout supplements.

 Are there any other tools you use to maximize your performances/abilities?
 If so, could you tell us a bit more about it?

 Yes, I work with a sports psychologist now, it really is a great help.
 He increases my mental strength, which is so important in MMA.